KnudsenMorten/AzLogDcrIngestPS/README.md

 # Introduction
-I am realy happy to announce my Powershell module, **AzLogDcrIngestPS**
+I am realy happy to announce my **Powershell module**, **AzLogDcrIngestPS**

-This module can ease if you want to send any data to **Azure LogAnalytics custom logs** - using the cool features of **Azure Log Ingestion Pipeline**, **Azure Data Colection Rules & Log Ingestion API**.
+This module can ease the steps, if you want to send any data to **Azure LogAnalytics custom logs** - using the cool features of **Azure Log Ingestion Pipeline**, **Azure Data Colection Rules & Log Ingestion API**.
 The module supports creation/update of DCRs and tables including schema, management of transformations, handles schema changes and includes lots of great data filtering capabilities.

-Core features of **AzLogDcrIngestPS** Powershell module are:
+Core features of **AzLogDcrIngestPS** are:
 * create/update the DCRs and tables automatically - based on the source object schema
 * validate the schema for naming convention issues.
 If exist found, it will mitigate the issues
 * update schema of DCRs and tables, if the structure of the source object changes